Creating an account is free, takes ~15 seconds, and we'll never share your email.

 Hi,

 I am shopping for a queen mattress set.
 I have had problems with the sagging and low spots and while the price is important my major concern is the comfort and sink holes.
-I want to know if it is possible to order a mattress with a heavy duty zipper around the pillow top and also the matteras itself?
+I want to know if it is possible to order a mattress with a heavy duty zipper around the pillow top and also the mattress itself?
 That one change would at least let the buyer add additional padding and make adjustments as needed.
-What would be the procedure and who to contact.
-Thanks Jan
+What would be the procedure and who to contact?
+Thanks, Jan

-Savvy Rest makes a organic latex mattress with a organic cotton and wool zippered casing that is quilted.
-They also use a heavy duty brass zipper, not a cheap plastic one.
-Main thing is you don't have to worry about sink holes and not being able to adjust the comfort because the layers don't take a body impression nor will they break down because of the organic materials they use to make their mattresses from and the densities of their mattress (I will get into that more as you read on, because that is very important).
+Mountain Air Organic Beds makes a organic latex mattress with a organic cotton and wool zippered casing that is quilted.
+Main thing is you don't have to worry about sink holes and not being able to adjust the comfort because the layers don't take a body impression nor will they break down because of the organic materials we use to make their mattresses from and the densities of our mattress (I will get into that more as you read on, because that is very important).
 Also the layers are interchangeable, each partner can have their own sleep surface by the way you order the layers.

-Since you are on a budget it may really help you get one since they offer 12 month same as cash financing, I don't think any other Savvy Rest or organic mattress dealers offer financing and if you are looking for a custom made platform bed built really strong without chemical off gassing like formaldehyde, they have that too.
+Since you are on a budget we can help with financing and if you are looking for a custom made platform bed built really strong without chemical off gassing like formaldehyde, we have that too.

 If you are looking for a mattress with a pillow top built in, I wouldn't recommend it in the mattress.
 Those soft layers in a mattress tend to break down quicker than firmer support layers.
 But getting extra comfort in a topper is a better idea.
 You can achieve great softness this way too.
 The reason is because longevity is equal to density.
 Toppers are usually very soft to relieve pressure.
 For example poly-urethane foam (like egg crate material) is 1.9 lb density (like angel food cake), Tempurpedic (tm) 5.3lb density, Soft Talalay Latex is 16-20 lb density so you can see the 16-20 lb density will last 3-4 times longer than the Temper material (which is polyurethane foam with even more chemicals added to it.)
 So Talalay latex rubber the best choice for ultimate relief in a pillow top and will last longer than other foams with less density.